-Figure 4 shows, the complete schematic circuit of 5.8 GHz a cascode Low noise amplifier.
+Figure 3 shows, the complete schematic circuit of 5.8 GHz a cascode Low noise amplifier.
 It is called inductive source degeneration.
 The passive elements in the input matching network are L_1 , L_2 and C_1 .
-While; the passive elements in the output matching network are L_3 , L_4 and C_2 .
+While the passive elements in the output matching network are L_3 , L_4 and C_2 .
+This is show in Table II.
 The load transistor consist of an inductor L_D , it call peaking structure to enhance gain and bandwidth [9].
 This transistor also improves the reverse isolation and lowers miller effect [10-13].

-Figure 5: The Schematic Circuit for Single LNA
+Figure 3: The Schematic Circuit for Cascode LNA